AckerApple/bind-sql-string/README.md

 const sql = `
     SELECT *
     FROM   SomeTable st
-    WHERE  st.SomeNumberColumn > @someNumberValue
+    WHERE  st.SomeNumberColumn > :someNumberValue
-    AND    st.SomeStringColumn = @someStringValue
+    AND    st.SomeStringColumn = :someStringValue
-    AND    st.SomeDate BETWEEN @startDate AND @endDate
+    AND    st.SomeDate BETWEEN :startDate AND :endDate
-    AND    st.SomeOtherColumn < @someNumberValue
+    AND    st.SomeOtherColumn < :someNumberValue
-    AND    st.SomeStringColumn IN (@multipleValues)
+    AND    st.SomeStringColumn IN (:multipleValues)
 `;

 const bindings = {